 The obvious difference between the original and the organic honey, aside from the farm it comes from, is the Canadian Organic Regime (COR) certification.
 There are strict regulations about organic beekeeping.
 (More details on organic certification of honey in this blog, and an update specific to USDA Organic honey certification here).
 However, meeting these conditions does not alone qualify the honey as organic.
 Bees forage where they will, flying up to several kilometers to find nectar.
 COR regulations state that no prohibited substances can be present within a 3 km radius of the beehives.
 On the flat prairies, a 3km radius could include all or part of 56 or more quarter-section fields!
 The crops and farming practices on any one of these fields can exclude the honey from organic certification, whether the bees actually gathered nectar from that field or not.
 The largest qualification for organic certification of honey â the agricultural practices in the surrounding area â are completely out of the beekeeperâs control.
 This is one main reason why authentic COR-certified organic honey is so rare.

 In Canada, not all organic honeys are equal.
 Closer scrutiny reveals that many Canadian brands of organic honey import their organic honey, with Brazil being a common supplier of organic honey.
-Without getting into differences of organic certification and rigour between different countries, it is worth noting that organic honey from Brazil fetches a lower price on the global market than non-organic Canadian honey.
-Unfortunately, like almost any certification, there are also Canadian organic certifying companies that sacrifice rigour and validity for profit: some âorganicâ honey producers in Canada certainly donât meet the COR criteria.
+Without getting into differences of organic certification and rigor between different countries, it is worth noting that organic honey from Brazil fetches a lower price on the global market than non-organic Canadian honey.
+Unfortunately, like almost any certification, there are also Canadian organic certifying agencies (for profit companies) that sacrifice rigor and validity for profit: some âorganicâ honey producers in Canada certainly donât meet the COR criteria.
 For Wendell Estate Organic Honey, both the producing farm and our packaging facilities are certified by Procert, one of the most rigorous and reliable organic certification companies in Canada.

 Another factor worth paying attention to is whether the honey is raw and unfiltered or processed.
 Real, raw, unfiltered, unprocessed non-COR-certified honey will confer more health benefits than organic-certified honey that has been pasteurized and ultra-filtered.